Scarecrow Festival 2025

 Five different adult exercise machines have been installed purely for use by the adults of Pattingham.

-West Door inside St Chad's Church - West End Door Project...
+West door inside West door outside St Chad's Church - West End Door Project...

 Part of the proceeds from Pattingham Scarecrow Festival 2021 and 2023 have been used to remove the internal Victorian Screen and open up the West End Door back into use, particularly for funeral services.

-Pattingham Village Hall- New Curtains Village Hall -
+Pattingham Village Hall- New Curtains New Curtains for Pattingham Village Hall Village Hall - New Curtains Project...

 Part of the proceeds from Pattingham Scarecrow Festival 2023 have been used to replace the curtains for the large windows in the Village Hall, overlooking the Playing Fields.